-The Audit Committee comprises at least three and not more than five members, a majority of whom must be governors, but must not include the Chair of the Corporation or the Principal.
+The Audit Committee comprises at least three Corporation members, excluding the Chair of the Corporation and the Principal.
 The Committee operates in accordance with written terms of reference approved by the Corporation.

 The Audit Committee meets three times per year and provides a forum for the reporting by the College's internal and financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management.
 The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.